 The Australia India Institute continues to build on the quantity, quality and diversity of its events program.
 These events include public lectures, seminars, roundtables, networking events and cultural exhibitions.
 Our audiences are diverse and include students, academics, researchers, diaspora and the general public.

-> In light of COVID-19 restrictions, all our events are being held online during this time.
+In light of COVID-19 restrictions, many of our events are being held online during this time.

-> About AII events
+About AII events

 Our events range from discussions education, welfare, infrastructure and health to drop in chai sessions and cultural celebrations.